FC 27 TACTICS

 Code

-This code includes the Formation, Build-Up Style, Defensive Awareness, Line Height, and the 11 Roles and Focuses, but does not include the tactic name.
+The code includes the Formation, Build-Up Style, Defensive Approach, Line Height, and the eleven assigned Roles and Focuses, but it does not include the tactic name.

 The code is universal, working across any mode, console, or generation.
 To use it, simply select [Import Tactic] in the Custom Tactics menu and enter the shared code.